MCAT prep notes

-Get a limited amount of review materials in front of you and move forward on a daily basis.
-Once per week, do an online MCAT practice test and pour over explanations for your mistakes/guesses.
-Make "Gold Notes."
+Get a limited amount of MCAT prep materials in front of you and move forward on a daily basis.

 There is a basic and critical concept in medicine called "pattern recognition".
 It is not true that there is an infinite number of possible concepts tested by the MCAT (though you may have felt this way because of the wide breadth of your learning and practice materials).
 The concepts are quite limited and so are the patterns.
 It's OK if you have no clue on a couple of questions, that's not important.
 However, you should be on the right track for almost all questions, and it is very important that you remain focused to the point that you assure yourself that if you know the answer, you get it right.
 Before you go on, don't tell yourself: "Great, I got that one"; say the opposite: "I wonder what silly mistake I just made."
 That way, you will seek, find it and then move on.

 Next: How to prepare your body for MCAT day